In the Print Review: Murdoch's Wapping Dispute Drama Revived

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Some minor characters, such as Trades Union Congress boss Norman Willis, are caricatured, with Willis shown reciting sonnets at press conferences.
-The script occasionally leans into easy hindsight irony, like a comment on Labour's new communications director "Peter" Mandelson being reliable.
-The biggest laugh comes from Kinnock's joke about mining union leader Arthur Scargill's shift from a big union and small house to a small union and big house.
+The script occasionally succumbs to hindsight irony, such as a comment about Labour's new communications director 'Peter' Mandelson being reliable.
+The biggest laugh comes from Kinnock's joke about mining union leader Arthur Scargill.

 Pickt after-article banner — collaborative shopping lists app with family illustration